What Is A Sump? - Filtration and Refugiums For Your Aquarium

 A sump is basically a container of water placed below your aquarium, used primarily to house filtration equipment.
 Whether your tank is large or small, we all know that one of the most precious commodities in our hobby is space.
-Although you can definitely get away with using minimal equipment on your tank and come out just fine, there is little argument that having filters and top-offs can make your aquarium journey much easier.
+Although you can definitely get away with using minimal equipment on your tank, there is little argument that having filters and top-offs can make your aquarium journey much easier.
 Unfortunately, all of these tools can take up a fair amount of space and aren't always the prettiest.
 This is where the sump comes in.

 Having a sump gives you the option of adding all sorts of equipment that would normally take space away from your aquascape and livestock while also being able to hide everything away, giving your tank a much cleaner look.
 A sump is especially important on larger tanks where hang on skimmers and reactors simply aren't large enough to provide adequate filtration.